10 Benefits Of Green Beans, Nutrition Profile, & Side Effects

 Intake of beans, in general, has been linked to a lower risk of breast cancer.
 This could be attributed to the high fiber content of the beans (2).

 High intake of green beans can also cut the risk of colorectal cancer.
 These beans are rich in various bioactive compounds that offer protection against cancer.
-Their non-digestible carbs are fermented by the gut bacteria, leading to anti-inflammatory actions (3).
+The non-digestible carbs in green beans are fermented by the gut bacteria, leading to anti-inflammatory actions (3).

 Green beans are abundant in chlorophyll, which also has a role to play in cancer prevention.
 Chlorophyll binds with certain compounds that may cause cancer, thereby hindering their absorption in the gastrointestinal tract.
 This can potentially prevent cancer (4).